735–737 Japanese smallpox epidemic: Origins

 Also in the year 736, a group of Japanese governmental officials passed through northern Kyushu while the epidemic was intensifying.
 As members of the party sickened and died, the group abandoned its intended mission to the Korean peninsula.
 Returning to the capital with smallpox, the officials helped spread the disease to eastern Japan and Nara.
 The disease continued to ravage Japan in 737.
 One manifestation of the pandemic's great impact was that by August of 737, a tax exemption had been extended to all of Japan.

 Based on fiscal reports, adult mortality for the smallpox epidemic of 735–737 has been estimated at 25–35% of Japan's entire population, with some areas experiencing much higher rates.
 All levels of society were affected.
-Many court nobles perished due to smallpox in 737, including all four brothers of the politically powerful Fujiwara clan: Fujiwara no Muchimaro (680–737), Fujiwara no Fusasaki (681–737), Fujiwara no Umakai (694–737), and Fujiwara no Maro (695–737).
+Many court nobles died due to smallpox in 737, including all four brothers of the politically powerful Fujiwara clan: Fujiwara no Muchimaro (680–737), Fujiwara no Fusasaki (681–737), Fujiwara no Umakai (694–737), and Fujiwara no Maro (695–737).
 Their sudden departure from the royal court allowed for the ascension of noted rival Tachibana no Moroe to a high official position in the court of Emperor Shōmu.

 The epidemic not only killed a large segment of the population, it triggered significant dislocation, migration, and imbalance of labor throughout Japan.
-Highly affected were construction and farming, especially rice cultivation.
+Highly affected occupations included construction and farming, especially rice cultivation.

 Aftermath

 In addition to the granting of tax waivers, Japan's nobles took other unprecedented actions in response to the effects of the epidemic to help stem widespread population migration and to reinvigorate the farming communities.
 For example, several years after the smallpox epidemic had run its course, the Japanese leaders attempted to stimulate agricultural productivity by offering private land ownership to those willing to work farmland.

-Also around this time Emperor Shōmu, who felt personally responsible for the tragedy, greatly increased the official support of Buddhism by commissioning the construction of the grand temple Tōdai-ji and its Daibutsu.
+Also around this time Emperor Shōmu, who felt personally responsible for the tragedy, greatly increased the official support of Buddhism by commissioning the construction of the grand temple Tōdai-ji and its Daibutsu or large Buddha statue.
 He also provided significant financial support for the construction of other provincial temples (the kokubunji (国分寺)), statues, and related religious structures throughout the country.
 The cost to cast the Daibutsu alone has been said to have nearly bankrupted the country.

 Over the next several centuries, Japan continued to experience smallpox epidemics.
 But by the early part of the 2nd millennium, smallpox had become endemic to the Japanese population and thus less devastating during outbreaks.